oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-matter-on-linux.md

 ### What You’ll Learn
 - What you will need (Pre-requisities)
 - Where to get the latest version of Matter
-- How to install prerequisites on Linux
-- What is and how to install the ZAP tool
 - How to build a sample matter app and the matter controller (chip-tool)
 - Basic testing with sample app and chip-tool